inabikarilibrary/inalib/inapedia/tournaments/ragna/ragna4.md

 # Ragnarok Strikers #4

-Ragnarok Strikers #4 was the third edition of the [Ragnarok Strikers](ragnamain.md) tournament series.
+Ragnarok Strikers #4 was the fourth edition of the [Ragnarok Strikers](ragnamain.md) tournament series.
 64 players participated.

 Tier: Major